The Latest Heat Pump Statistics (updated June 2023)

 • Doubling the installation rate of heat pumps in the EU would reduce gas use by 2 billion cubic metres in the first year.

-• EU Member States have agreed to the aim of a 55% reduction in net greenhouse gas emissions by 2030.
+• EU Member States aim to reduce greenhouse gas emissions by 55% by 2030.

 Which EU countries have the highest heat pump adoption rates?